-Nature Park Telašćica can be visited in a day and we recommend it a lot.
+Nature Park Telašćica can be visited in a day from Zadar Croatia and we recommend it a lot.
 We just booked a tour with one of the companies you can find at the bridge.
 They’re probably all different, but still the same.
 Prices vary only a little and we didn’t do a lot of research on them.
 We walked by them all a few times and then choose a guy that looked nice to let him sell us a tour.
 We had a wonderful day on the boat and in the NP.
 The Kornati Natural Park consists of more than 140 islands and reefs.
 The boat trips take passengers past a lot of these islands and drop them on the biggest island where you can hike to the cliffs or take a dive into the salt lake.
 The National Park is on the list of tentative Unesco World Heritage sites.
 Is that even a thing?

 Kornati is just a short and peaceful boat ride from Zadar.
 I guess the difference in tour companies is mostly the boat.
 Our ship was perfect and meals were included.
 One of the deck hands started handing out alcoholic beverages the minute we took off.
 We didn’t fall for it, but most Croatians took the shots as if they did it every day.
 We spent a big part of the day on board of the ship and loved every minute of it.
 Being on the sea is very peaceful, at least when the sea is calm!
 It was very calm that day.
 Right before we reached the island, we were served lunch.
-It was very simple, tasty and it was the exact thing we needed before going into the National Park.
+It was very simple, tasty and it was the exact thing we needed before going to the National Park.

 The famous cliffs are a stop on every boat tour and everyone gets a chance on a selfie with the cliffs in the background… Watch us do it!
 These limestone cliffs face the open sea and are the result of corrosion.
 Weird shapes are formed into its walls that reach up to 80 meters above sea level.
 Most Kornati islands have cliffs of some form that vary in height and length.
 After getting on land, it’s possible to hike a short bit to the top of one of the cliffs.